Sara Sorribes Tormo: 2025: Hiatus and comeback

 In April, Sorribes Tormo announced she would be taking an indefinite break from professional tennis stating in a social media post that "I feel that I need to stop and rest.
 I don’t know if it will be permanent or temporary.
 I want to be coherent and consistent with what my body feels."

 On 5 November, she revealed she had undergone treatment for depression and planned to make her return to competitive tennis at the WTA 125 Copa LP Chile later that month.
+Partnering María Lourdes Carlé, Sorribes Tormo won the doubles title at the event, defeating Léolia Jeanjean and Valeriya Strakhova in the final.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.